 Belly breathing is an easy breathing exercise for young children.
 To practice belly breathing with your children:

-2. Create a calming center with stuffed animals and art supplies
+2. Create a calming area with stuffed animals and art supplies

-In addition to the activity centers in your preschool, create a calming center with coloring pages, crayons, paper/envelopes, play dough, and stuffed animals.
+In addition to the activity centers in your preschool, create a calming area with coloring pages, crayons, paper, envelopes, play dough, and stuffed animals.
 Encourage children to create pictures and sculptures, or write letters (with teacher support to write the words as needed) to give to their parents at the end of the day.

 3. Stick to a routine